 Mark from New York asks: “Over the past year or so, I have had many colleagues of mine encouraging me to open a family office.
 I am a retired physician (current business owner) and most of the details as to how to open a family office are out of my scope of expertise.
 How do I plan a large family office and what may be some issues involved?
-What is the best strategy for efficiently running the family office?”
+What is the best strategy for how to plan a family office?”

 Joel Nagel: Mark, thank you for the question.
 Family offices are most certainly being talked about more than ever in the world of endless investment vehicles.
 The benefits to structuring a family office will surely have a major impact on your finances.